Sagher/Shadow-NET/README.md

 ---
 ---
-### We have also created and a Web based DashBoard using:
+### We have also created a Web based DashBoard using:
 - Spring MVC
 - Thymeleaf
 - Jquery